benedekrozemberczki/APPNP/README.md

 APPNP
 ============================================

-A PyTorch implementation of "Combining Neural Networks with Personalized PageRank for Classification on Graphs" (ICLR 2019).
+An implementation of "Combining Neural Networks with Personalized PageRank for Classification on Graphs" (ICLR 2019).
 <p align="center">
   <img width="800" src="ppnp.jpg">
 </p>